The Best Online Resource On Antioxidants

 Antioxidant defenses act in concert in cell differentiation and growth, immune responses, cell membrane integrity, and normal DNA repair.
 Oxidative stress occurs when there are more free radicals than can be dealt with due to environmental insult, disease or malnutrition.
 Even exercise, because of an increase in oxygen demand and utilization, increases the formation of free radicals.
 However, regular exercise builds up body defense systems and protects against damage.
 An improper balance between formation and destruction of free radicals may play a role in degenerative disease and aging.
 Antioxidants in the diet may prevent disease and deficiencies may be deleterious to fetal and childhood development.

 Antioxidant micronutrients must be supplied in the diet.
 Fruits, vegetables and whole grains are better sources of antioxidants than pill forms, but, in general, supplementation is beneficial.
 A balanced diet including several servings per day of fruits and vegetables is recommended.
+We also recommend CBD oil to help with daily nutritional benefits, as well as to help with pain and anxiety.

 Most animals can make this vitamin, with the exception of primates, guinea pigs and some bats.
 The deficiency disease is called scurvy and manifests by numerous defects in connective and epithelial tissue maintenance and repair.
 Scurvy takes 3-4 months to develop because it takes that long for bodily vitamin C stores to be depleted.
 The RDA is 60 mg/day but higher doses are well tolerated up to about 1800 mg/day; even if there is no evidence that megadoses are beneficial.
 Vitamin C has been suggested to be protective against coronary heart disease, presumably because it prevents LDL oxidation.